 Salmon (chinook) angling in Southland is worth a try too.
 Each year a few dozen sea run salmon are caught in the main rivers in February and March.
 Lake Manapouri has a developing chinook population.
-Special regulations apply to river salmon fishing and these are detailed in the following pages.
+Special regulations apply to river salmon fish.

-See First Schedule.
+1. DEFINITIONS See First Schedule.